okta/okta-sdk-dotnet/docs/PrincipalRateLimitApi.md

 Retrieve a Principal Rate Limit

-Fetches a Principal Rate Limit entity by `principalRateLimitId`.
+Retrieves a Principal Rate Limit entity by `principalRateLimitId`

 ### Example
 ```csharp